moliver28/research-handbook/content/handbook/it/data-team/platform/snowflake/index.md

 1. Give unique name to lambda function
 1. Select any of the `Python` version (everything `>=3.10` is fine)
 1. Architecture `Default`
-1. Under `Change default execution role`  select `Use an existing role` and under this select `Gitlab-lambda-snowflake`
+1. it/data-team/ `Change default execution role`  select `Use an existing role` and it/data-team/ this select `Gitlab-lambda-snowflake`
 1. Click `Create function` button

 More details are shown in the image below.

 ![LambdaFunctionCreate.png](LambdaFunctionCreate.png)

-Once the function is created under code you can set up the basic Python code to send the `Slack` notification.
+Once the function is created it/data-team/ code you can set up the basic Python code to send the `Slack` notification.
 Here is an example from our `gitlab_snowflake_notification` lambda code:

 ``` python
 import urllib3